Toruse/toruse.github.io/source/_enportfolio/8/domdadom.md

     height: 498
 ---

-**DomDaDom** - интернет-магазин по ремонту, дизайну и продаже мебели.
+**DomDaDom** - online store for repair, design and sale of furniture.

 ---

-Место работы
+Place of work

-* Компания _Beatom_
+* Company _Beatom_

-Реализованный функционал
+Implemented

-* Добавлены виды для отображения элементов в каталоге
+* Added views for displaying items in the catalog
-* Авторизация при помощи социальных сетей
+* Authorization using social networks
-* Внедрена фильтрация в каталоге
+* Filtering has been implemented in the catalog
-* Сортировка
+* Sorting
-* Новая админка
+* New admin panel

-Проделанная работа
+Work done

-* Подключена вёрстка
+* Layout connected
-* Разработана структура БД и SQL-запросы для фильтров
+* Developed database structure and SQL queries for filters
-* Подключено и внедрено API для авторизации
+* Connected and implemented API for authorization
-* Установлена и сконфигурирована админка компании Beatom
+* Installed and configured the Beatom admin panel
-* Тестирование функциональности
+* Functionality testing

-Использовались технологии / инструменты
+Technologies / tools

 * PHP, HTML, CSS, JavaScript, MySQL, VK API, Facebook API